UNIVERSITY CATALOG: 2025-2026

 AFRS 168.
 Introduction to the African Diaspora (3)

 AFRS 171.
-Classical African Civilization (3)
+History of African Civilizations (3)

 AFRS 201.
-Economics of the African-American Community I (3)
+Economics of the African American Community I (3)

 AFRS 245.
-African-American Literature Since 1930 (3)
+African American Literature Since 1930 (3)

 AFRS 246.
 Introduction to African-American Drama (3)